Italian declaration of war on the United States

-On December 11, 1941, Italy declared war on the United States.
-The declaration followed the Japanese attack on Pearl Harbor four days earlier, and came the same day as Germany's declaration of war against the United States.
+On 11 December 1941, Italy declared war on the United States.
+The declaration followed the Japanese attack on Pearl Harbor four days earlier, and occurred the same day as Germany's declaration of war against the United States.
 Benito Mussolini publicly made the announcement in Rome on December 11.
 Shortly before Mussolini's speech, Italian Foreign Minister Galeazzo Ciano delivered the news to the head U.S. diplomat in Italy, George Wadsworth II.

-The Italian, German, and Japanese governments had all signed the Tripartite Pact in 1940, formally allying the three powers with one another.
+The Italian, German, and Japanese governments had signed the Tripartite Pact in 1940, formally allying the three powers with one another.
 Italy and Germany also signed the Pact of Steel military alliance in 1939.
-Italy had declared war on the United Kingdom and France on June 10, 1940, as Mussolini implemented the Pact of Steel and leveraged the German alliance to win advantages for Italy.
+Italy had declared war on the United Kingdom and France on 10 June 1940, as Mussolini implemented the Pact of Steel and leveraged the German alliance to secure advantages for Italy.
 Prior to Hitler's declaration of war against America there was little, if any, doubt that Italy would once again "follow Germany's lead."

 The United States Congress immediately responded by declaring war on Italy and Germany, bringing the United States into the European theater of the Second World War.
-The Axis powers also signed the "No Separate Peace Agreement" on December 11, pledging Italy, Germany, and Japan to not independently make peace with Britain or America.
+The Axis powers also signed the "No Separate Peace Agreement" on 11 December, which pledged Italy, Germany, and Japan to not independently make peace with Britain or America.
 Mussolini is said to have "expressed no reservations" about war with America, blaming the conflict on President Franklin D. Roosevelt.

 Background

-On December 7, 1941, 353 aircraft of the Empire of Japan attacked the U.S. naval base at Pearl Harbor, inflicting mass destruction on American life and property, and drawing the United States into the Second World War.
-On December 8, the United States declared war on Japan in response to the attack.
+On 7 December 1941, 353 aircraft of the Empire of Japan attacked the U.S. naval base at Pearl Harbor, inflicting mass destruction on American life and property and drawing the United States into the Second World War.
+On 8 December, in response to the attack, the United States declared war on Japan.